How to Reduce High Data Usage on Your iPhone

 Mobile Safari is not the only browser for your iPhone, other third-party solutions are available and can reduce the toll mobile browsing takes on your mobile data plan allowance.

-Try sophisticated, modern browsers such as Opera Mini or Opera Coast to make sure you receive the heaviest elements of a webpage in compressed form, which speeds up your browsing and reduces data usage.
+Try sophisticated, modern browsers such as Opera Mini to make sure you receive the heaviest elements of a webpage in compressed form, which speeds up your browsing and reduces data usage.

 Hint 3: Tweak / optimize Safari on iPhone